msmexplorer/msmexplorer-d3/README.md

 ````
 $> mongod &
-$> python app.py -p 8000
+$> python app.py
 ````

-Now you can fire up your favorite javascript-enabled browser and go to ``localhost:8000`` to see the app in action.
+Now you can fire up your favorite javascript-enabled browser and go to ``localhost:5000`` to see the app in action.

 Use for Analysis
 ----------------
-At the moment, the app is pretty much useless on its own (but it's pretty!).
-However, you can easily generate a JSON representation of your TPs using the supplied iPython Notebook session in [``public/gen_json_graph.ipynb``](http://nbviewer.ipython.org/github/cxhernandez/msmexplorer-d3/blob/master/public/gen_json_graph.ipynb).

-Once you have a JSON-formatted network file, you can just drag and drop it into the webapp, and have the pathway visualization dynamically update.
+Once you've built your MSM using MSMBuilder, you can just drag and drop the tProb.mtx into the webapp, and start visualizing the graph immediately.
+You can also go to the ``Transition Paths`` tab to generate the N-most-likely paths from source states to sink states.
+Please note that pathway generation can take a few seconds to process.

 Todo
 ---------------